MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/3-data.md

 ### Getting the test data

 The test data is placed in the [Data Connectors git repo](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/).
 Test data is provided in the form of csv along with the [schema definition](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/PQSDKTestFrameworkDataSchema.sql) for [NycTaxiGreen](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/nyc_taxi_tripdata.csv) and [TaxiZoneLookup](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/taxi+_zone_lookup.csv) tables.
 This data should be loaded to your data source as separate tables and you need to ensure that the schema corresponds to the datatypes defined in your data source.

+>[!NOTE]
+> All decimal values while uploading to the datasource should have a **scale of 2** (i.e. the number of digits after the decimal point should be 2).
+> All timestamp values should be uploaded to the datasouce in `MM/DD/YYYY HH24:MI:SS` format.

 You can also review additional [details regarding the test data](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/PQSDKTestData.md).